elsewhencode/project-guidelines/README.md

 * Depending on project size, define separate `development`, `test` and `production` environments.

     _why:_
     > Different data, tokens, APIs, ports etc... may be needed on different environments.
 You may want an isolated `development` mode that calls fake API which returns predictable data, making both automated and manually testing much easier.
-Or you may want to enbale google analytics only on `production` and so on. [read more...](https://stackoverflow.com/questions/8332333/node-js-setting-up-environment-specific-configs-to-be-used-with-everyauth)
+Or you may want to enable Google Analytics only on `production` and so on. [read more...](https://stackoverflow.com/questions/8332333/node-js-setting-up-environment-specific-configs-to-be-used-with-everyauth)

 * Load your deployment specific configurations from environment variables and never add them to the codebase as constants, [look at this sample](./config.sample.js).